-Worried about price-fixing?
-Check out the dairy aisle
+Loblaw’s behaviour is outrageous.
+But so are other schemes to fix the cost of food

 In spite of years of looking, regulators have found no hard evidence of anti-competitive behaviour, except in the bakery aisle.

-But if Ottawa is really serious about rooting out price-fixing, they know exactly where to look – down on the farm.
+But if Ottawa is really serious about rooting out price-fixing, they know exactly where to look next – down on the farm.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.